troy-lab/pipeline/index.md

     df = pd.read_csv(root_dir+'/your_file.csv')
 ```

-This will contain how to format accession .csv files and where the place to change the defaults is found in the source code

 ### Output

 After running the software, a .csv file called output.csv will be in the base git repository.
 It contains the columns 'helix', 'beta', 'c', and 'unknown' which track the number of each secondary structure identified in the final .pdb model.